 - Sturdy sewing machine and matching/coordinating thread (optional – I have the Janome HD100 and use it for all my sewing needs)

 I have two versions of the wedding fan pattern for you, PDF and Silhouette SVG.
 You can cut the pattern on the Silhouette, but it isn’t very good with chipboard, so you’ll need to do the rest by hand, anyway.
-You can grab the PDF for free in my Selz store here, or using this widget:
+You can grab the PDF for free from Google Drive.

 If you don’t want to sew anything, please check out my tutorial for printable cardstock hand fans!